 Reach out to our team today at 888.707.2873.

-At Coalition Recovery, we offer relapse prevention therapy as just one part of our comprehensive treatment plans.
+At Coalition Recovery, we offer relapse prevention therapy as just one part of our comprehensive evidence-based therapies.
 Learn more about our addiction treatment therapies by contacting our admissions team today at 888.707.2873.

 Relapse prevention therapy is a type of cognitive-behavioral therapy.
 This approach to treatment helps participants understand their patterns of thought and behavior and make adjustments that promote better long-term outcomes.